Our Whole School Approach

 The Making Me Emotional Literacy Programme focuses on equipping schools with the resources to help children thrive.

 What underpins our Programme is the concept that ‘knowledge is power’.
 Therefore, our workshops provide a platform of learning whereby children can build resilience, understand and communicate their emotions, embrace their mental and emotional wellbeing and, over time, make informed choices about the person they want to become.

 By embracing this pro-active approach to understanding emotions and developing positive strategies to support mental wellbeing, children are better able to access learning and thereby prevent the limitation of future opportunities.
 Fostering a ‘by me’ rather than a ‘to me’ or ‘at me’ mentality, also allows children to take ownership for their mental and emotional wellbeing, which in turn helps to prevent the development of long-term mental health difficulties.

-At the same time that schools are introducing the Feelings Flowers, ©KIPSY the Caterpillar is introduced to the children through a weekly story.
-The different versions of the storybook are written to reflect the different levels of understanding, with versions available from Nursery through to Year 4.
-The stories introduce a range of different feelings and, through them, the children are encouraged to discuss their own experience of each feeling and to reflect on the value and practice of being calm through a short mindfulness exercise.
+- A range of different feelings through the ©KIPSY the Caterpillar where they are encouraged to discuss their own experience of each feeling and to reflect on the value and practice of being calm through a short mindfulness exercise.

 - The value of practising resilience – letting things that bother us ‘bounce off’ and ‘keeping going’ when we find things tricky through our upbeat and fun Shield of Resilience workshop.
 The children are also encouraged to acknowledge their strengths and weaknesses and to recognise that it is OK to be themselves.